Abhaysingh358/BridgeLabz-Training/README.md

 - Scenerio Based Questions
 - class and objects reading

+### Day 12(30 Dec 2025)
+---

+## C# Basic,senario based questions

+### 🔹 Topics Covered
+- senario based question on Library management system and Edu Quiz
+- senario based question on arrays and methods
+- using denuggers to solve the nugs

+### 🔹 Code Practice & Pushing in Github
+- updated base folder **C# contorol flow**
+- Pushed **core C#  senario based problems * to GitHub repository

+## 🎯 Learning Outcome
+- Gained experience in Strings and functions  and array
+- real life question and how to approch them
+- more proficient in csharp fucntionality
+- hands on practice in csharp

+## 🚀 Next Steps
+- Continue practicing C# programming concepts
+- Explore concepts in C#
+- Learn more about .NET libraries and real-world projects

 ## 📎 Notes
 This repository is maintained for **learning and training purposes**.